valyastriz/Ice-Breaker-Station/README.md

 # Icebreaker-Station

-## User Story

-As A User looking to start conversations and engage groups with fun and interesting ice breakers.
-I WANT to easily generate different types of ice breakers (e.g., jokes, quotes, mad libs, two sides of a coin, ice breaker questions) and share them with others.
-So THAT I can quickly find and use engaging content to break the ice in social or professional settings.

-## Acceptance Criteria:

-### Landing Page:

--   The landing page includes a clean and modern design with a header, navigation menu, and a call-to-action section.

-The header displays the website logo and navigation links (Home, About, Contact).

-The main content area features a welcome message and a brief description of the website’s purpose.

-### Search Page:

--   Users can navigate to a search page via the landing page or navigation menu.

-The search page has a dropdown menu or radio buttons to select the type of ice breaker they want to generate (Joke, Quote, Mad Lib, Two Sides of a Coin, Ice Breaker Questions).

-A large “Generate Ice Breaker” button is prominently displayed below the selection options.

-### Results Page:

--   Upon selecting an ice breaker type and clicking the “Generate Ice Breaker” button, users are directed to a results page.

-The results page displays the generated ice breaker in a visually appealing text box or card.

-Users can see the text of the ice breaker clearly and have options to share it via social media or copy it to their clipboard.

-A “Back to Search” button is available for users to generate another ice breaker.

-### Design and Usability:

--   The website maintains a consistent, user-friendly design across all pages.

-The interface is intuitive, with clear instructions and easy navigation.

-The website supports both light and dark modes for user preference.

-All generated ice breakers are stored locally (e.g., using localStorage) for quick access and reference.

-### Performance:

--   The website loads quickly and efficiently, providing a smooth user experience.

-API calls for generating ice breakers are handled seamlessly, with minimal delay.

-### Additional Notes:

--   Ensure that the website is mobile-responsive and accessible on various devices.

-Include a footer with links to the Privacy Policy, Terms of Service, and social media icons.

-By following this user story, the Icebreaker Station website will provide a valuable tool for users seeking to enhance their social interactions with fun and engaging ice breakers.
-If you need further details or additional user stories, please let me know!

 ## Description

 Icebreaker Station is a web application designed to help users generate and share various types of icebreakers.
 This tool aims to facilitate social and professional interactions by providing engaging and fun icebreakers that can be easily shared with others.